nhejazi/ser2021_mediation_workshop/index.md

 # Welcome to SER! {-}

-This open source, reproducible vignette is for a half-day workshop on modern methods for _causal mediation analysis_, given at the [SER 2021 Meeting]() on Monday, 24 May 2021.
+This open source, reproducible vignette accompanies a half-day workshop on modern methods for _causal mediation analysis_, given at the [SER 2021 Meeting]() on Monday, 24 May 2021.
 While we encourage use of this `bookdown` site, for convenience, we have also made these workshop materials [available in PDF](https://code.nimahejazi.org/ser2021_mediation_workshop/ser2021mediation.pdf).

 ## About this workshop {#about}